KG-Research/KG-Research/README.md

-- 👋 Hi, I’m KG
+- 👋 Hi, I’m Korbinian
-- 👀 I’m interested in financial markets and modeling
+- 👀 I’m interested in forecasting and modeling related to financial markets, social sciences or other problems.
-- 🌱 I’m currently learning on quant trading
+- 🌱 I’m currently learning on quant trading, database structuring and ML-forecasting techniques
-- 💞️ I’m looking to collaborate on quantitative trading research
+- 💞️ I’m looking to collaborate on quantitative research, may it be related to financial markets, covid or other problems.
-- 📫 How to reach me: Right here.
+- 📫 How to reach me: Linkedin /in/korbiniangabriel.